Daxe9/Daxe9/README.md

-### Hi there 👋
+### Hello I'm Xie

-Hello I'm Xie, I love programming and these are some languages that I'm learning:
+I love programming and these are some languages that I'm learning:

 -   ![python](/images/javascript.png) Javascript
 -   ![python](/images/node-js.png) Node JS